 The Monkees are asked to appear as extras in Luther Kramm's new beach movie, but soon take offense to the film's star, Frankie Catalina.
 After upstaging him during the production, Catalina walks off ...

 Micky 'Magic Fingers' Dolenz hits a lucky streak in Vegas, not realizing the roulette table is rigged.
 The Boss and Biggy soon steal the ill begotten money back from the Monkees, who are then given ...

-Not very long running comedy about the extremely Beatles-esque band, The Monkees.
-The group of four (Micky, Davy, Mike, and Peter) encounter interesting events and tie-in their music with each episode to encompass fast-moving scenes of comedy.Written by
+Short-lived comedy about the extremely Beatles-esque band The Monkees.
+The group of four (Micky, Davy, Mike, and Peter) encounter interesting events and tie in their music with each episode to encompass fast-moving comedic scenes.Written by

-In a number of second-season episodes, Micky's hairstyle changes back and forth from a straight hairdo to a curly "permed" look.
+In a number of second-season episodes, Micky Dolenz's hairstyle changes back and forth from a straight hairdo to a curly "permed" look.
 This was due to the fact that second-season episodes were filmed at two different times, the spring of 1967 (when a number of the actual episode storylines were filmed) and then later that fall (during which time all the song performances were filmed).
 During the summer break, Micky let his hair grow out.
-The difference is perhaps most notable in the episode "It's a Nice Place to Visit," when at one moment Micky is performing a song with his hair curled, and is then seen leaving the stage with his hair straight.
+The difference is perhaps most notable in The Monkees: A Nice Place to Visit, when at one moment Micky is performing a song with his hair curled, and is then seen leaving the stage with his hair straight.
 See more »

 14 of 16 people found this review helpful.

 Was this review helpful to you?